Assargadon/magritte-python/README.md

 2. Click on 'Generate access token' button and choose 'Generate new token(classic)'
 3. Make sure the 'repo' scope group is selected
 4. Click on 'Generate token button' and paste it to the access token placeholder in the package link above

+By default, the package is based on 'phyton-magritte' branch, but any ref after '@' symbol is acceptable